krmbzds/stars/README.md

 ## Swift

+- [KrishKrosh/TrackWeight](https://github.com/KrishKrosh/TrackWeight) - Use your Mac trackpad as a weighing scale
 - [evanw/thumbhash](https://github.com/evanw/thumbhash) - A very compact representation of an image placeholder
 - [hotwired/turbo-ios](https://github.com/hotwired/turbo-ios) - iOS framework for making Turbo native apps
 - [ob-f/OpenBot](https://github.com/ob-f/OpenBot) - OpenBot leverages smartphones as brains for low-cost robots.
 We have designed a small electric vehicle that costs about $50 and serves as a robot body.
 Our software stack for Android smartphones suppo

 ## TeX

+- [mrkline/modern-latex](https://github.com/mrkline/modern-latex) - A short guide to LaTeX that avoids legacy cruft.
 - [osolmaz/devsirme-kelimeler-sozlugu](https://github.com/osolmaz/devsirme-kelimeler-sozlugu) - Grammar and Dictionary of Turkish Loanwords

 ## Tree-sitter Query